-While the amount of compensation that you could receive as the result of your claim depends heavily on the severity and the type of your injury, whether your claim can be considered legitimate depends on how responsible your employer was for your accident.
-This, in turn, depends on whether the employer acted in a negligent manner.
+While the amount of compensation you could receive as the result of your claim depends heavily on the severity and the type of your injury, whether your claim can be considered legitimate depends on how responsible your employer was for your accident.
+This, in turn, depends on whether the employer acted negligently.

-If you have been involved in an accident at work which you consider to be the responsibility of your employer, you should ensure that you can make a work accident claim.
+If you have been involved in an accident at work that you consider to be your employer’s responsibility, then there are steps you can take if you are considering a claim against your employer.
 If more than three years have passed since your accident, you could be in breach of the accident at work claim time limit and thereby not eligible to claim compensation.
 However, there are exceptions to the 3-year time limit.
 So, please call our advisors for more information.

-However, this is not always the case if your illness or injury has only been diagnosed outside of said limit.
-If you are eligible to make a claim, you will initially need to begin gathering evidence in support of your case.
-If you are unsure what evidence you could use to support your claim, the following steps can be seen to be a basic set of guidelines for the sort of evidence you could use:
+Personal injury claims against employers will need some supporting evidence.
+If you are eligible to make a claim, you will initially need to begin gathering evidence supporting your case.
+If you are unsure what evidence you could use to support your claim, the following steps are basic guidelines:

 - You will need evidence that supports your claim that the accident happened in the first place.
-The most common evidence that people use to support this is the record of the accident made in the Accident Report Book supplied by the Health and Safety Executive.
-However, if you made no record of the accident, you could potentially use witness testimony from others or even CCTV footage if you are able to access it.
+The most common evidence that people use to support this is the record of the accident book.
+However, if you made no record of the accident, you could potentially use witness testimony.
+Or even CCTV footage if you can access it.

 - You will need to find evidence that your employer was responsible for the accident in question.
-This evidence could take a number of different forms.
+This evidence could take several different forms.
 For example, you could cite an ignorance of health and safety standards or highlight how you were improperly trained.

 - You should ensure that you have evidence in support of the severity of your injury.
-The most common evidence used in this case is a medical report by a General Practitioner (if the injury/illness was only of minor or moderate severity) or an Emergency Medical Technician (if emergency health care was required.)
+The most common evidence used in this case is your medical records.

 Once you have gathered together this evidence, you can begin to lay the foundations for your claim.